urah001/farmerAI/famer-ai-new/README.md

 accessible for farmers with different degrees of technical expertise.

 iv.
 To evaluate the performance metrics like accuracy, F1, score and recall.

+> for the limitation :
+ - disease-detection :  would need a larger library/database for learning which would help the machine learning model identify new diseases
+ - crop-recommendation :  the machine learning model would need to be sync or recreated everytiime for it to return 99% accuracy